Arrival to the Touring Cars camper rental station close to Tallinn Airport.

 CAMPER RENTAL PRICE INCLUDES

 - All taxes

 - VIP airport pick-up service from/to Tallin International Airport or from/to Tallinn harbour.

-- Personal customer service and orientation to your rental vehicle We allocate as much time to customer service at the pick-up and drop-off as required.
+- Personal customer service and orientation to your rental vehicle.
+We allocate as much time to the customer service at the pick-up and drop-off as required.

 - Linen exchange free of charge.
 Possibility to replace any rented linen and bedding for a freshly laundered supply during their stay at any of our rental stations.

 - Onboard Computer (internet connection must be purchased separately)

 - Free of charge information package, giving a good insight into travelling with a motorhome and to our destination countries.
 Available at the motorhome rental stations.